A Cycle-Based Solvability Condition for Real Power Flow Equations: Cycle Basis Characterization and Solvability Verification

-Practical power systems, including many IEEE test cases, may contain bridges and radial sections.
-Since bridges do not belong to any cycle, they do not contribute to the cycle space $\ker(A)$ and do not affect the cycle consistency condition in Proposition~\ref{power_flow_solution}.
-Therefore, such edges can be removed before constructing the cycle basis.
-After removing all bridges, the remaining graph decomposes into one or more bridgeless connected components, and the cycle basis can be constructed independently on each connected component.

-In our implementation, the cycle basis is obtained through a Depth-First Search (DFS) traversal using the Schmidt chain decomposition procedure in~\cite{SCHMIDT2013241}.
+In our implementation, the cycle basis is obtained through a Depth-First Search (DFS) algorithm.
 In this algorithm, an arbitrary node is first selected as the root of the DFS tree.
 Whenever DFS explores an edge from a visited node to an unvisited node, that edge is classified as a tree edge and oriented from the child toward the parent.
-This produces a directed spanning tree whose edges point toward the root.
-In Fig.~\ref{Directed_1}, node $1$ is chosen as the root node, and the green edges indicate the resulting directed tree edges.

-Any non-tree edge encountered during DFS connects a node to one of its ancestors in the DFS tree and is, therefore, a so-called back edge.
-Each back edge is oriented from the ancestor to the descendant.
-Together with the unique directed tree path from the descendant back to the ancestor, the back edge forms a directed cycle.
+This produces a directed spanning tree.
+Any non-tree edge encountered during DFS, together with the unique directed tree path connecting its end nodes, forms a directed fundamental cycle.
 Each such cycle contributes one column to the cycle basis matrix $C_\Sigma$.
+By changing the starting node of the DFS algorithm, different cycle bases can be obtained.